luci/luci-go/lucicfg/doc/README.md

   * A ref belonging to the watched set has just been created.
 This produces a single triggering request.

+Commits that trigger builders can also optionally be filtered by file paths they touch.
+These conditions are specified via `path_regexps` and `path_regexps_exclude` fields, each is a list of regular expressions against Unix file paths relative to the repository root.
+A file is considered "touched" if it is either added, modified, removed, moved (both old and new paths are considered "touched"), or its metadata has changed (e.g.
+`chmod +x`).

+A triggering request is emitted for a commit if only if at least one touched file is *not* matched by any `path_regexps_exclude` *and* simultaneously matched by some `path_regexps`, subject to following caveats:

+  * `path_regexps = [".+"]` will *not* match commits which modify no files
+    (aka empty commits) and as such this situation differs from the default case of not specifying any `path_regexps`.
+  * As mentioned above, if a ref fast-forwards >=50 commits, only the last 50 commits are checked.
+If none of them pass path-based filtering, a single triggering request is emitted for the ref's new tip.
+Rational: it's better to emit redundant triggers than silently not emit triggers for commits beyond latest 50.
+  * If a ref tip has just been created, a triggering request would be emitted regardless of what files the commit touches.

 A [luci.gitiles_poller(...)](#luci.gitiles_poller) with some particular name can be redeclared many times as long as all fields in all declaration are identical.
 This is helpful when [luci.gitiles_poller(...)](#luci.gitiles_poller) is used inside a helper function that at once